Rounding it up

 One of the easiest ways to do this is to manage your money with your KOHO prepaid Mastercard.
 By using your prepaid card (and your virtual card when shopping online) for the majority of your purchases, you prevent yourself from spending beyond your means.

-Plus, this even allows you to start to build up a little nest egg of savings by taking advantage of the cash back that you can collect on groceries, bills, and services.
+Plus, this even allows you to start to build up a little nest egg of savings by taking advantage of the cash back that you can collect on groceries and transportation.
 KOHO also automates your savings through RoundUps and Goals.
 Plus, you can earn 1.2% interest* on your entire account by setting up direct deposit.

 That way, you can rely less on credit cards and loans and set yourself up for long-term financial happiness - high credit score, included.